blorente/beyond-the-loop/_drafts/2020-08-07-one-big-google-doc.md

 **I tend to learn in one of two ways**: Either I do ad-hoc learning when I'm working on a ticket (also known as frantically googling for information), or I sit down to learn something from the ground up.

-This is the section I use to do the latter.
+This is the section I use to **do the latter**.

-> Whenever I say "this is getting confusing, let's sit down and actually learn this", that's when it's time to open a new section here.
+> Whenever I say "this is getting confusing, let's sit down and really learn this", that's when I open a new section here.

 The point of writing my findings here is **not** to contain copy-pasted excerpts from the documentation of whatever I'm learning.